 An infected tooth can cause pain very quickly, particularly if you don't address it soon enough.
 The usual symptoms of an infected tooth are:

-Typically, one of the highly skilled dentists at Shine Dental can take care of your tooth in one or two visits.
+Typically, a highly-skilled Fremont dentist at Shine Dental can take care of your tooth in one or two visits.
 You may first need X-rays so the dentist can judge the magnitude of damage to the tooth needing a root canal.

-During your first visit, one of the dentists at Shine Dental will use a needle to numb the region and make sure you don't feel anything during the 90-minute procedure.
+During your first visit, your Fremont dentist uses a needle to numb the region and make sure you don't feel anything during the 90-minute procedure.
 Every now and then, they place a small sheet of rubber, or dental dam, around the tooth to protect it and keep it clean during the procedure.
 Once your tooth is anesthetized, the dentist forms a minuscule hole in your tooth to find and treat the area of infection in the root.

 When the lab finishes your crown, and it is ready to be permanently set in place, you return to the Shine Dental office for the second appointment in your root canal procedure.
 It’s a quick visit, wherein your dentist places your crown to make sure the treated tooth is well-protected and adjusts your bite to restore full function to your mouth.